 Kids may trick-or-treat during official hours on Halloween, 3:30 - 7:00 PM.
 Please review safety tips with your little ones to ensure that everyone has a fun and safe celebration.

-As in 2020, not all families will feel comfortable participating in trick-or-treating this year; teach children not to ring the doorbell if a light is not on or if a no trick-or-treating sign is posted.
+As always, not all families feel comfortable participating in trick-or-treating; teach children not to ring the doorbell if a light is not on or if a no trick-or-treating sign is posted.
 All trick-or-treaters - young and the young at heart! - are encouraged to be respectful of their neighbors' decisions to participate in trick-or-treating or not.

 Safety Reminders from the Highland Park Police Department

 Trick-or-treating is October 31 from 3:30 PM - 7 PM.
 Please review these guidelines with your adventurers to ensure a safe night for everyone.

 - Don’t trick-or-treat alone; trick-or-treat in a household group.
 Stay in a group and communicate to an adult where you will be going.